datapower-virtual-appliance-demo/dpxx-ops/README.md

 ## Enable Personal Access Tokens for your new organization

-To allow our Tekton pipeline to access GitHub, we use a [Personal Access Token ](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) (**PAT**).
-Let's use the GitHub web interface to enable this feature.
+To allow our Tekton pipeline to access the repositories in our new Git organization, we use a [Personal Access Token ](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) (**PAT**).
+First, we must enable this feature using the GitHub web.

 Issue the following command: